fourscoreandmore/fourscoreandmore.org/GenAI/index.md

 ### Source separation (mixed audio → audio in separate parts)

-Audio is time-series data.
+As mentioned above, audio is time-series data.
 All the signal and noise (literally) are mixed together.
 For many use cases, it is necessary/helpful to separate the component parts of this sound (e.g. guitar based drums).
-For example, source separation can help with, transcription (of music and/or lyrics), alignment, recognition/detection (of instruments, musicians, lyrics, ...)
+For example, source separation can help with,
+- transcription (of music and/or lyrics),
+- alignment,
+- recognition/detection (of instruments, musicians, lyrics, ...).

 Models include:
 - [Audio Shake](https://www.audioshake.ai/)